momogentoo/ehour/README.md

 License
 -------------

-Modified source codes are released under GPL v2.0 as per the license of eHour (https://ehour.nl/about/license.phtml).
+Source codes are released under GPL v2.0 as per the license of eHour (https://ehour.nl/about/license.phtml).

 Highlights of Changes
 -------------